zafstojano/policy-gradients/README.md

 ## Data
-This project is using [Reasoning Gym](https://github.com/open-thought/reasoning-gym) for generating procedural datasets.
-In the YAML file simply specify which datasets you want to use, along with their configurations.
+This project uses [Reasoning Gym](https://github.com/open-thought/reasoning-gym) for generating procedural datasets, along with their verifiers.
+In the YAML file, simply specify which datasets you want to use, along with their configurations.
 For example:

 ```yaml
 data: